 To make an enrollment exception request, active members must contact their HBR and request that the HBR file an enrollment exception request with the State Health Plan.
 Non-Active Members (Retirees, Disabled Members, RIF Members, COBRA Members, former Members of the General Assembly and other 100% contributory Members) must contact the State Health Plan office at 919-814-4400 to file an enrollment exception request.
-Enrollment exception requests must be submitted to State Health Plan within the following timeframe: Within sixty (60) days of enrollment, termination or change in benefit election or within thirty (30) days of premium deduction or premium payment due date reflecting enrollment, termination, or change in benefit election, whichever is later.
+Enrollment exception requests must be submitted to State Health Plan within the following timeframe: Within sixty (60) days of enrollment, termination or change in benefit election, whichever is later.